NoxQA/automated-testing-showcase/README.md

 You can view the status of the CI workflow in the Actions tab of this repository on GitHub.
 If any tests fail, the logs will show detailed error messages to help you debug.

 ### Conlusion
-This repository showcases my ability to automate web applications using Selenium and API testing with Requests.
+This repository showcases my ability to automate web and mobile applications using Selenium, Appium and API testing with Requests.
 It includes a variety of test scenarios that simulate real-world use cases for web applications, demonstrating my knowledge of test automation in both the UI and API layers.